 Over one million passengers are served by this airport each year, welcoming flights from many major air hubs around the world including New York, Chicago, and Miami in the United States alone.
 Thanks to the fact that large commercial airlines likeand land here regularly, tourists can breathe easy knowing there is likely a flight available that fits into their schedule.

-The following chart will tell you which airlines fly from the United States and the places from which they are flying.
-Online services don't always recognize the best options so it can be handy to see which airlines actually fly direct to this location.
+This chart shows which airlines have flights non-stop from the U.S. as well as the airports they fly from.
+Booking services don't always display the most logical options so it can be helpful to see at a glance which airlines provide direct service to this location.

 |Baltimore, MD, USA||BWI||AirTran|